integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

 Up to now, our rule implementation only relied on the data provided directly by the AST that resulted from the parsing of the code.
-However, the SonarDelphi Analyzer provides a lot more regarding the code being analyzed, because it also constructs a ***semantic model*** of the code.
+However, SonarDelphi provides a lot more regarding the code being analyzed, because it also constructs a ***semantic model*** of the code.
 This semantic model provides information related to each ***symbol*** being manipulated.
 For a method, for instance, the semantic API will provide useful data such as a method's declaring